Events at Yanapuma Spanish School in Quito and Cuenca: 16 Feb- 22 Feb, 2014

-Our new Spanish school in Cuenca is relatively busy for this time of year, with a good number of students booked up for the next 3 months at least, thanks to the untiring work of Joy, our student and volunteer coordinator there.
+Our new Spanish school in Cuenca is very busy for this time of year, with a good number of students booked up for the next 3 months at least, thanks to the untiring work of Joy, our student and volunteer coordinator there.
 The school continues to receive students who are totally charmed with the tranquil rhythm of this traditional Andean city.
 Several students from Quito have chosen to spend a week or two in Cuenca aftern having studied for a week or two in Quito, often commenting on how safe and relaxed it feels being there.
-Meanwhile, the school in Quito is experiencing the normal gradual slow down of this time of year as Christmas approaches, before things will take off again in January as people start to travel again.
-But this gives us a bit of space to settle in to our new location in the historic center of Quito.
+Meanwhile, the school in Quito is getting busy as the New Year kicks off.
+The "Study and Travel" programs are very popular in January with several of our teachers on the road with their students exploring the Amazon jungle, the Ruta de los Volcanes and the cloud forests.
+We are gradually settling in to our new location in the historic center of Quito.
 The new space is a suite of offices that sits around a courtyard on the top floor of a historic, colonial-style building in old Quito.
 With 9 rooms, including an audio-visual suite, a kitchen/café, offices for the school, volunteer department and foundation, and separate classrooms for classes at each level, it feels both spacious and comfortable.

 On Tuesday we are offering our usual free salsa class for our Quito Spanish students and volunteers.
 The salsa class is a great opportunity to try out salsa dancing, and it is also a great physical work out, especially considering Quito's elevated altitude of 2800 meters!
 If you are interested in learning to dance salsa and other latin rythms then we will be happy to put together a program for you that combines salsa classes with Spanish classes in Quito.